-A perfect application of polyurethane will provide you with glassy looks and save the woodwork from permanent damages.
+You are required to follow some crucial steps for buffing polyurethane finish.
+A perfect application of polyurethane will provide you with a glassy look and save the woodwork from permanent damage.

 Importance Of Buffing Polyurethane Finish

 Buffing the polyurethane finish is important in achieving a smooth and glossy sheen on your project.
 This process helps remove dust nibs, brush marks, or imperfections in the finish, leaving you with a flawless result.
 You can use steel wool, sanding pads, or dry sandpaper to buff the polyurethane finish.

 Begin by ensuring that the surface is clean and free of any debris.
 Then, gently buff the entire surface in a circular motion, applying even pressure.
 This will help to create a flat and smooth surface that showcases the beauty of your project.